Post 412 –by Gautam Shah

 A railing is nominally a safety barricade used in a standing posture and so needs an optimum height provision.
 As a result the space between the passage and the railing requires some fill-up panel.
 This fill-up or in-fill could be of opaque, translucent to transparent material or a lattice.
 In stiff structures the in-fill could be of stiff construction, but rope bridges (catenary spans) need a flexible in-fill.
 Railings on roads are designed to take the impact of moving vehicles, and allow it to skid along it, but without an overturning.
 Railings in public places are designed to resist side thrust in case of pandemonium.
 Railings are designed with anti-ligature features to prevent suicides or unintentional injuries.

-Railings are made of timbers, wood-composites, wrought iron, cast-iron, mild steel structurals or sections, stainless steels, plastics and composites, resin matrix composites, and masonry.
+Railings are made of timbers, wood-composites, wrought iron, cast-iron, mild steel structurals or sections, stainless steels, glass, plastics, composites and masonry.